Chinese Tea Tasting

 A seasonal tea theme

-Each tasting begins with a clear theme and a short introduction to the tea knowledge behind it.
-We may focus on one tea category, one season, one region, or three teas that reveal different expressions of Chinese tea.
+Each tasting begins with a clear theme and a short introduction to the tea knowledge behind it, such as origin, processing, and history.
+We may focus on one tea category, one region, or three teas that reveal different expressions of Chinese tea.

 Three teas, brewed through multiple infusions